 Job Information

-This exciting new opportunity will be based within our Supervised Contact Service which provides a safe environment for children to have supervised contact with their parents and other family members.
+This post will be based within our Supervised Contact Service which provides a safe environment for children to have supervised contact with their parents and other family members.
 Promoting contact for children at risk who are undergoing assessment within a statutory team and children looked after.
-Section 34, of the Children Act 1989 places a duty on local authorities to promote contact between any children looked after and their parents, relatives and friends, where this is consistent with the child’s welfare and safety.
+As per Section 34, of the Children Act 1989 places a duty on local authorities to promote contact between any children looked after and their parents, relatives and friends, where this is consistent with the child’s welfare and safety.

 About the role

-4. Maintain a high level of communication with children/young people and carers and to consult in planning, delivery, and review of contact.
-Prepare and present reports and records as required, and represent the Contact Service view in relating to your work and observations of the child and family.
+6. Prepare and present reports and records as required and represent the Contact Service view regarding observations of the child and family.

 About you

-7. Experience and knowledge in contact, attachment, and strength-based parenting and accurate record-keeping in a supervised contact context
+8. Experience and knowledge in contact, attachment, and strength-based parenting and accurate record-keeping in a supervised contact context.

-8. Well established verbal and written communication skills, a high standard of ICT literacy; and experience of keeping and maintaining records and case record management systems.
+11. Well established verbal and written communication skills, a high standard of ICT literacy and experience of keeping and maintaining records and case record management systems.

 About our benefits